MicrosoftDocs/dynamics-365-project-operations/articles/resource-management/getting-started-with-resource-recommendations.md

 ---
 # required metadata

-title: Enable resource recommendations for a project team member (preview)
+title: Prerequisites to use resource recommendations (preview)
-description: This article provides information about steps to be completed to use the resource recommendations feature for the first time.
+description: This article explains how to use the resource recommendations feature for the first time.
 author: mohitmenon
 ms.date: 1/10/2024
 ms.topic: how-to